Private Cloud 101 for Law Firms

 Today: Web-based & Server-based Law Firm Software

-However, referring to web-based software s simply “cloud-based” is bit misleading, because server-based software can also be run in the cloud.
-Similarly, referring to server-based software as “premise-based” also implies that it can only run on a server at your premise (which, as you’re about to find, is not the case.)
+Similarly, referring to server-based software as “premise-based” also implies that it can only run on a server at your premise (which, as you’re about to find, is not the case).

-Today’s law firm software is now a mix of web-based, and server-based.
+Today’s law firm software is now a mix of web-based and server-based.
 Popular law practice management software applications today include:

 Server-based Software